dan-nagle/h2m/README.txt

 interactively.
 Other options will be ignored.
 Do not use tilde expansion, ie "~/Documents", in interactively specified paths.

+-f	When performing tests to assess whether legal compilers exists, do not stop or print a warning if the test fails.

 -download_cmake		Requests that CMake be downloaded and installed.
 This will likely require administrator privledges.
 Alternately, CMake can be downloaded from https://cmake.org/download/ as a binary release